- 1 Applications

 When an application is open for editing, click Settings to view and manage the Application Settings.

-- Application Reporting Title - Specify the name of this application that will be used in reporting.
+- Application Reporting Title — The name of the application to be used for reporting in Designer Analytics.

 - Media Resource Collection - Select the Media Collection that this application will use.
 See the Media Resources page for more information.